vdice/spin-docs/content/v1/contributing-docs.md

 npx markdownlint-cli2 content/spin/install.md \"#node_modules\"
 ```

-**Note:** Whilst the `npm run test` command (which lints and also programmatically checks all URLs) does take extra time to complete it **must** be utilized before you [push changes](#10-push-changes); preventing the potential pushing of broken URLs to the developer documentation site.
+**Note:** Whilst the `npm run test` command (which lints and also programmatically checks all URLs) does take extra time to complete it **must** be utilized before you [push changes](#10-push-changes); preventing the potential pushing of broken URLs to the documentation site.

 ### 6.2 Indexing Your Content

-The developer documentation site implements in-house search.
-A new index is automatically generated for you when your contribution is merged into the developer documentation repository.
+The Spin documentation site implements in-house search.
+A new index is automatically generated for you when your contribution is merged into the documentation repository.
 This is done via a GitHub action.
 The following section explains how to alter content to increase search visibility for your content.

 ### 6.3 Increasing Search Visibility For Your Content